diginize/wp-vereinsflieger/readme.txt

 = 1.0.8  =
 * Fix issue which changes the wordpress user's password on every login
+* Added option, to allow users linked with Vereinsflieger still using their wordpress credentials
+* Added a link at the plugin page to the plugin's settings

 = 1.0.6 =
 * Added translations (de + en)